Ontario allows lawyers and notaries to witness Wills remotely

 Notary Pro offers Canada’s first online Will notarization service

-The Ontario government will now allow legal professionals such as notary publics to witness the signing of Last Will and Testaments and Powers of Attorney through online video platforms, such as the video service provided by Notary Pro Canada.
+As of April 2020, the Ontario government now legally allows legal professionals (such as notary publics) to virtually witness the signing of Last Will and Testaments and Powers of Attorney through online video platforms.

-In normal circumstances, two witnesses are required to be physically in the presence of someone who is executing power of attorney or a last will.
+In normal circumstances, two witnesses are required to be physically present with the person who is signing (executing) their Power of Attorney or Last Will and Testament.

-Now a notary public can meet a client online, along with the witnesses, when a Last Will and Testament or a Power of Attorney is to be signed – all done over simple online video.
+Now via online video call, a notary public can virtually meet the client along with the witnesses.
+When a Last Will and Testament or a Power of Attorney needs to be signed, everyone can join the same online video call from the safety and comfort of home.

+Why choose Notary Pro to virtually witness your documents?
 The Ontario Government’s emergency order requires that one of the two witnesses to be licensed by the Law Society of Ontario as either a lawyer or paralegal.
+Notary Pro can provide both witnesses through our virtual witnessing service.
+All of our notaries are licensed lawyers and paralegals.

-The Ministry of the Attorney General passed this emergency order to allow virtual commissioning and will be in effect for the duration of the state of emergency declared by the province on March 17.
+The Ministry of the Attorney General passed this emergency order allowing virtual witnessing.
+This order will be in effect for the duration of the state of emergency declared by the province on March 17.
+Most legal experts expect the government to make virtual witnessing a permanent service in the near future.

-Note that physical ‘wet’ signatures are required on any Last Will and Testament or Power of Attorney.
-The notary public will virtual witness and then physically sign these documents once received from the client.
+Note that physical ‘wet’ ink signatures are still required on any Last Will and Testament or Power of Attorney, even when signing via online video.
+The notary public will be the virtual witness, and then physically sign a printed ‘counterpart’ copy of the documents provided by the client.

-Notary Pro Canada is proud to offer Canada’s first online notarization service.
+Notary Pro is proud to offer Canada’s first remote online notarization and virtual witnessing services.
 Book your online Last Will and Testament notarization now.

 Emergency Order in Council – Full Text